han-nguyen-cyber/IT_359_Final_Project/README.md

    `cd ~/Downloads/robort`

      c.
-Ensure the folder structuer looks like this:
+Ensure the folder structure looks like this:

 ```
 robort/